abacus-tabletop-games/old-school-map-symbols/README.md

 ## Attributions and Thanks

 * The tiles are from [Mark Gosbell](https://markgosbell.itch.io/) under a [CC0 license](https://creativecommons.org/publicdomain/zero/1.0/).
 I modified and adapted some of them and also release them under CC0 license.
+* Numbered map pins icons created by using Automatic Journal Icon Numbers, by ChrisF.
+With permission by the module author. https://foundryvtt.com/packages/journal-icon-numbers

 You can find my stuff on my [website](https://abacustabletopgames.bearblog.dev/).
 If you just want to [pay me a coffee](tab:https://ko-fi.com/abacus_tabletop_games), I thank you!